department-of-veterans-affairs/vets-design-system-documentation/src/_components/tabs.md

 * Allow the user to click anywhere on a tab to select it.
 * The selected tab must be highlighted and visually connected to content below it.
-* Never let tabs wrap to a second line.
+* Never let a row of tabs wrap to a second line.
 * Keep the interaction design simple.
 Document selected and not selected tab styles along with the focus state for each style.
 Hover and active states are optional for tabs.

 ## Content considerations